ocean-tracking-network/node-manager-training/_episodes/11_movers_notebooks.md

 ### User input

 This cell requires input from you.
-This information will be used to get the raw events CSV and to be able to create a new raw table in the database.
+This information will be used to get the raw events CSV and to create a new raw table in the database.

 1. `c_events_table = 'c_events_YYYY_mm'`
 	  * Within the quotes, please add your custom table suffix, which you have just loaded in either `detections-1` or `events-1`.